 - 52,500 AAdvantage® miles each way in business class

-Once Australia and New Zealand reopen, you can fly Hawaiian Airlines between Hawaii and the South Pacific for:
+You can also fly Hawaiian Airlines between Hawaii and the South Pacific for:

 - 37,500 AAdvantage® miles each way in economy